-6. 'Brain drain is not a bane for a developing country like India'.
-Write a debate 10 in 150-200 words either for or against the motion.
+Write a debate in 150-200 words either for or against the motion.

-Write a speech in 150-200 words on the topic, 'Discipline shapes the future of a student'.
-It is to be delivered in the morning assembly.
-You are Karuna/Karan.
+Write a speech in 150-200 words on 'Benefits of early rising' to be delivered by you in the morning assembly of your school.
+You are Karuna/Karan, Head Girl/Head Boy.